 In the General section of the Resource setup, enter basic information, such as First Name, Last Name, Email Address, and Address.

 If you plan on sending SMS (text) messages from RB9, make sure you input the resource’s Mobile Phone number and select their Mobile Vendor.
 Both are required in order for SMS messages to successfully send out.

 Notes entered in the Warning field will appear in red text to stand out.
 Warning notes can be important reminders for you and your staff pertaining to the resource.

 The next section is Additional.
 If you subscribe to the RB Connect plug-in, enter the resource’s Login Name and Password to set the log-on credentials for this resource.
-(If you have set your System Preferences to Use Email as Login Name, you will not be able to set the Login Name here.
+(If you have set your Connect Preferences to Use Email as Login Name, you will not be able to set the Login Name here.
 Instead, be sure you have an email address entered in the General section above.
-See Setting system preferences > General.)
+See Setting Connect preferences: Login.)

 Now let’s talk about the Pay Info section.
 The most important parts of the Resource setup are in this section.

-If you do not want RB9 to generate any pay for this resource, check the Do not pay this resource box.
+If you do not want RB9 to generate any pay for this resource, slide the Do not pay this resource option to Yes.
 If you’re the owner of an agency and still take jobs, this option could be for you if you do not want any pay generated for your account.

 Pay Group refers to the time periods you pay your resources.
 Most agencies will have all resources set to the same Pay Group because they run one payroll at a time and pay everyone.

 TIP: Go to the Lists > Resouces function and set your default Pay Group to what all resources should be set to.
 That way when you create new resources, they’ll have the default Pay Group automatically set.